DamianGillessen1989/que-padrisimo/README.md

 Phase 1: Conceptualisation

 - Come up with ideas for 3 different language learning games that would be simple to program and easy to understand by users to facilitate language learning.
-- Develop a brand-theme, logo and colour-scheme that would be attractive, facilitate learning, and encourage users to return.
+- Develop a brand theme, logo and colour scheme that would be attractive, facilitate learning, and encourage users to return.
 - Design the site mobile-first and make sure it's properly responsive, be appropriately styled for and facilitates learning on, all devices.

 Phase 2: Refinement

-- Test the games and make any appropriate adjustements necessary for the games to function as intended.
+- Test the games and make any appropriate adjustments necessary for the games to function as intended.
 - Solicit feedback from peers to gauge usability and functionality.
 - Address any identified bugs or issues to enhance user experience.